bookercodes/booker.codes/works/scrimba-blog.md

 Additionally, I sought opportunities to improve our chance of ranking through technical SEO tactics:

+- Structure internal links.
+For example, using the reverse content silo structure
-- Write answers in an NLP-friendly way, giving us a better chance to rank in a featured SERP
+- Write answers in an NLP-friendly way, giving us a better chance to feature in the SERP
-- Compress images and made sure they had keyword-friendly file names and helpful alt text
+- Resize and compress images.
+Ensure images have keyword-friendly file names and genuinely accessible `alt` text

-And there you have it!

-> **Believe it or not** Scrimba didn't have a blog when I joined!

-> I spun up a Digital Ocean droplet with Ghost, adapted a CSS template to match the Scrimba brand and setup tracking.

-> The nice thing about knowing how to code is that haven't needed help installing Google Tag Manager yet 😅!

-### Content refresh
+### Refresh content as necessary
-When I set out to write a new post, I must confess - I look at posts competing for the same keyword to one up them.
+When I set out to write the content brief for a new post, I must confess - I look at posts competing for the same keyword to one up them.

-The funny thing is, when our content starts to rank, they will one up us yet.
+The funny thing is, when our content starts to rank, our competitors will one up us yet.
 It's the nature of the web and SEO.
 Search intent can also change, so content we wrote 8 months ago might not be in the right format for today.

 As part of my responsibility as Content Lead, I monitor and measure all SEO efforts, refreshing content when necessary.